-A passion for any of the above could be your first step towards learning more about Japanese history and studying the Japanese language.
+A passion for any of the above could be your first step towards learning more about Japanese history and Japanese people, as well as studying the Japanese language.

 So where can you learn Japanese in the Big Apple?
-What about in other cities like Chicago or Los Angeles?
+What about learning Japanese in Philadelphia, or other American cities?

 You can always choose to learn Japanese outside of the school system.
-Classes are available for almost all ages from young children to adults.
+Language classes are available for almost all ages from young children to adults.
 There are beginners classes available for all ages, too.

 If you’re looking to study Japanese at college, you have the following options:

 You can study Japanese at Cornell’s Department of Asian Studies.
 Your undergraduate program will take 4 years and during your time there, you’ll learn enough Japanese to comfortably integrate yourself into Japanese society.